 Post-Conviction Appeals and Motions for New Trials

-If you plead guilty, it is very difficult to either appeal or withdraw your plea.
-You waive your right to appeal most issues when you plead guilty and judges rarely allow withdrawal of pleas with the exception of getting inadequate information about the consequences of a guilty plea.
+It is very difficult to appeal or withdraw your plea if you plead guilty.
+You waive your right to appeal most issues when you plead guilty.
+Judges rarely allow withdrawal of pleas unless the defendant received inadequate information about the consequences of a guilty plea.

 Modifications and Reductions